 What is a physical sunblock?

 Zinc oxide and titanium dioxide are the two physical sunblocks used in the natural sunscreen industry.
 They are also referred to as barrier sunblocks.
 Zinc blocks both UVA and UVB rays, making it a more desirable sunscreen ingredient than titanium dioxide, which blocks mostly UVB rays.
 Rather than filtering the rays of the sun and diminishing the harmful effects of UV light (this is the action of a chemical sunscreen), a physical sunblock sits on top of the skin and reflects the sunlight.
 It’s like the difference between a filter and a mirror - the filter breaks up the sunlight and deactivates it, and the mirror reflects it instead.
 Nanoparticles complicate this issue, because they do get absorbed by the skin cells to some degree, and more work needs to be done to find out if this could have detrimental effects.
 Some researchers believe that nanoparticles get taken into skin cells where they heat up and accelerate sun damage, but the evidence is not conclusive yet.
 (I predict the answer will be that nanoparticles are icky, not only for your skin, but for our ecosystem, as well.)

 Is a barrier sunblock better than a chemical sunscreen?

 This is a much-argued point, and there is not enough science out there to back any extreme position.
 There seems to be increasing evidence that oxybenzone, a very common chemical sunscreen, may act like estrogen in the body, which increases the likelihood that it will disrupt our innate hormone cycles.
 Another controversial chemical is retinyl palmitate, which can slow skin aging, but may actually accelerate the development of certain skin cancers when it comes in contact with ultraviolet light.
 PABA is not used as much as it once was, but there’s a fairly large population of people who are allergic to that ingredient by now.
-In short, there are several, really good arguments for using a non-nano physical sunscreen made with zinc oxide or titanium dioxide: they are not absorbed by the skin; they are not degraded by exposure to sunlight, making them more stable over time; and there are often fewer and less toxic ingredients that make up the “inactive” ingredients in the product.
+In short, there are several, really good arguments for using a non-nano physical sunscreen made with zinc oxide and titanium dioxide: they are not absorbed by the skin; they are not degraded by exposure to sunlight, making them more stable over time; and there are often fewer and less toxic ingredients that make up the “inactive” ingredients in the product.
 Of the chemical screens, avobenzone is the one that protects against UVA rays and has a lower toxicity profile than other screens - at least for now.

 Sum it all up – what should I look for in a sunscreen?